sylim5442/Strain-Gauge-Leveling-Probe/README.md

    With direct drive extruder and filament spool on top of printer frame, the filament will tug the extruder when extruding, or during z-axis motion.
 This could triggers the probe as well as messing with the accuracy of the probe.
 In some case, the probe homes at mid-air.

-   Solution: Disable or 'sleep' the probe except when homing.
+   **Solution**: Disable or 'sleep' the probe except when homing.
 Use bowden tube.